Last updated on October 5th, 2023

 A radiator valve tail leaking is usually caused by one of three reasons:

-- The radiator valve is not screwed into the radiator enough
+- The tail is not screwed into the radiator enough

-The radiator valve tail leaking is the worst leak to get on a radiator.
+The tail leaking is the worst leak to get on a radiator.

-Here are three ways to fix a leaking radiator valve tail:
+Here are three ways to fix a leaking valve tail:

 - Replace the PTFE tape

-- Remove the radiator valve with an adjustable spanner
+- Remove the radiator valve with a spanner

-- Remove the radiator valve tail with an adjustable spanner
+- Remove the valve tail with a spanner

 - Wrap some new PTFE tape around the threads (at least 15 wraps)

-- Refit the tail and tighten with an adjustable spanner (make sure it’s very tight or it will leak, add more PTFE if it’s not tight enough)
+- Refit the tail and tighten with a spanner (make sure it’s very tight or it will leak, remove the tail and add more PTFE if it’s not tight)

 - Refit the radiator valve